just-containers/s6-overlay/README.md

 # s6 overlay [![Build Status](https://api.travis-ci.org/just-containers/s6-overlay.svg?branch=master)](https://travis-ci.org/just-containers/s6-overlay)

-The s6-overlay-builder project is a series of init scripts and utilities to ease creating Docker images using [s6](http://skarnet.org/software/s6/overview.html) as a process supervisor.
+s6-overlay is an easy-to-install (just extract a tarball or two!) set of scripts and utilities allowing you to use existing Docker images while using [s6](https://skarnet.org/software/s6/overview.html) as a pid 1 for your container and process supervisor for your services.

 ## Quickstart